 Apply mindfulness to your five senses.

 They say morning coffees taste best at the summit – with the wonderful view of the sun rising, or with the sea of clouds making itself visible by chance.
-But no, it’s just the same coffee with the ones you have at home, or the one you ordered on your favorite shop.
-It’s the moment that made it special because you let all your senses come alive – the warmth of the cup, the bitter aftertaste, the sight before you, the smell of early morning dew, and the sound of light mountain breeze.
+But no, it’s just the same coffee as the ones you have at home, or the one you ordered at your favorite shop.
+It’s the moment that made it special because you let all your senses come alive – the warmth of the cup, the bitter aftertaste, the sight before you, the smell of early morning dew, and the sound of the light mountain breeze.

 Any moment can be turned special if we give ample attention to it.
 Pause from your hurry and take time to listen, see, touch, hear, and smell whatever is around you.

-Our lives are made up of patterns – people always coming up late, things that usually ruin our day, and significant places that transports us back in time.
+Our lives are made up of patterns – people always coming up late, things that usually ruin our day, and significant places that transport us back in time.
 If we are mindful enough, we can get better at reading these signs sent by the universe and even unveil something that we have been long wanting to understand.

 Make every gathering a party.

 These days, it gets difficult to have organized a party; however, a simple exchange of messages with friends can be of the same worth if we find time to listen to their worries and look into their situations.
-More than anything else, it’s our presence that make the party keep going.
+More than anything else, it’s our presence that makes the party keep going.